aome510/hackernews-TUI/README.md

 # hackernews-TUI
 `hackernews_tui` is a Terminal UI to browse Hacker News written in Rust.

-The application mainly consists of two views:
+The application consists of the following views:
-- `Story View` displaying a list of top stories.
+- `Story View` displaying a list of stories in front page of Hacker News.
 - `Comment View` displaying a list of comments in a story.
+- `Search View` displaying a list of stories satisfying certain conditions.

 ## Installation
 ### Using cargo